Ethic review of animal experiments

 In Sweden, animal experiments must be evaluated and approved by a regional ethical committee.
 An experiment cannot begin until an ethical committee has approved it.
 It is the research group leader/project director who can apply for ethical evaluation of animal experiments.

-From 2016, it is mandatory to use the Swedish Board of Agriculture's e-service to apply for ethical approval.
+It is mandatory to use the Swedish Board of Agriculture's e-service to apply for ethical approval or supplementary applications.

 Login to the e-service (link to Jordbruksverket.se, in Swedish)